rohanakut/AndroidSensors/example/README.md

-# testandroidsensor2_example
+# androidSensors_example

-Demonstrates how to use the testandroidsensor2 plugin.
+Demonstrates how to use the androidSensors plugin.

 ## Getting Started